hindu-comm/weblogs/manasataramgini/2006/08/2006-08-20_the-injuns-revenge.md

 So, when Charlotte called we were a bit surprised.
 She first asked: You did not ask the 3 questions, did you not?
 Me: No I did not.
 I am in deep shit due to that.
-C: Oh Heavens\! why was that so?
+C: Oh Heavens! why was that so?
 Did you lose your mind?
 I never thought you would make that mistake.
 I at least thought R would prevent you from doing so.
 Me: Nor did I. But R could not have done anything in this regard.